johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-10-05-using-web-optimization-with-mvc-3.md

 ---
-title: "Using Web Optimization with MVC 3"
+title: 'Using Web Optimization with MVC 3'
 authors: johnnyreilly
 tags: [asp.net, Bundling, MVC 3, Web Optimization, Minification]
 hide_table_of_contents: false
 ---

 A while ago I [wrote](http://icanmakethiswork.blogspot.com/2012/06/how-im-structuring-my-javascript-in-web.html#WebOptimization) about optimally serving up JavaScript in web applications.
 I mentioned that Microsoft had come up with a NuGet package called [Microsoft ASP.NET Web Optimization](http://nuget.org/packages/Microsoft.AspNet.Web.Optimization) which could help with that by minifying and bundling CSS and JavaScript.
 At the time I was wondering if I would be able to to use this package with pre-existing MVC 3 projects (given that the package had been released together with MVC 4).
 Happily it turns out you can.
 But it's not quite as straightforward as I might have liked so I've documented how to get going with this here...

 ## Getting the Basics in Place

 To keep it simple I'm going to go through taking a "vanilla" MVC 3 app and enhancing it to work with Web Optimization.
 To start, follow these basic steps: